OctopusDeploy/docs/docs/administration/authentication-providers/googleapps-authentication.md

 1. Open the Developer Tools of your browser and enable Network logging making sure the network logging is preserved across requests.
  1. In Chrome Dev Tools this is called "Preserve Log".
 ![](/docs/images/5670656/5866122.png)
-2. Attempt to sign into Octopus using GoogleApps and find the HTTP POST coming back to your Octopus instance from GoogleApps on a route like `/api/users/authenticatedToken/GoogleApps`.
-You should see an `id_token` field in the HTTP POST body.
+2. Attempt to sign into Octopus using GoogleApps and find the HTTP POST coming back to your Octopus instance from GoogleApps on a route likeÂ `/api/users/authenticatedToken/GoogleApps`.
+You should see anÂ `id_token`Â field in the HTTP POST body.Â
 ![](/docs/images/5670664/5866125.png)
-3. Grab the contents of the `id_token` field and paste that into [https://jwt.io/](https://jwt.io/) which will decode the token for you.
+3. Grab the contents of theÂ `id_token`Â field and paste that intoÂ [https://jwt.io/](https://jwt.io/)Â which will decode the token for you.
 ![](/docs/images/5670656/5866123.png)

  1. Don't worry if jwt.io complains about the token signature, it doesn't support RS256 which is used by GoogleApps.
-4. Octopus uses most of the data to validate the token, but primarily uses the `sub`, `email` and `name` claims.
+4. Octopus uses most of the data to validate the token, but primarily uses theÂ `sub`,Â `email`Â andÂ `name`Â claims.
 If these claims are not present you will likely see unexpected behaviour.
-5. If you are not able to figure out what is going wrong, please send a copy of the decoded payload to our [support team](https://octopus.com/support) and let them know what behaviour you are experiencing.
+5. If you are not able to figure out what is going wrong, please send a copy of the decoded payload to ourÂ [support team](https://octopus.com/support)Â and let them know what behaviour you are experiencing.